charleshong3/charleshong3.github.io/blog/autocomp.md

 # Improving Sample Efficiency With Schedule Reuse

-We know that running a large number of LLM invocations and hardware simulations can be costly, and it seems like a waste not to do anything with the super-high-performance schedules we’re discovering.
+We know that running a large number of LLM invocations and hardware simulations can be costly, and it seems like a waste not to do anything with the super-high-performance schedules we're discovering.
 So, we checked if we could reuse Autocomp-generated schedules for certain GEMM workloads to help optimize new, similarly sized GEMM kernels.
-This isn’t a new technique; traditional optimized libraries like BLAS reuse hand-tuned schedules across similar GEMM shapes.
+This isn't a new technique; traditional optimized libraries like BLAS reuse hand-tuned schedules across similar GEMM shapes.

 First, we recorded the best known schedule for a particular GEMM.
 Then, during planning for new GEMMs with the same aspect ratios or with two shared dimensions, rather than exploring the full menu, we prompted the LLMs to select specifically the menu options used in our recorded schedule, one at a time.
 We could then use a smaller beam width and sample count.
 After completing this lightweight search, we took the best-performing code so far and further refine it by invoking the full Autocomp search for a small number of iterations.
 We initially focus on exploitation by applying a few known-good optimizations, then begin exploration after paring down the search space.

 <figure>
     <img src="images_autocomp/image6.png"
-         alt="Line charts showing that scheduling with reuse produces greater speedups than scheduling without reuse.">
+         alt="Line charts showing that scheduling with reuse produces greater speedups than scheduling without reuse." class="center"
+         style="width:55vw;">
 </figure>

 Over several different GEMM sizes, we found that this process improved performance by 24% under a 100-sample budget.
 And above, you can see the full optimization trace for schedules transferred between two square matrices (1024×1024×1024 to 512×512×512) and between two column-dominant matrices (12544x256x64 to 12544x128x64).
 Across sample counts, the headstart provided by schedule reuse leads to consistently better results.

 # Key takeaways

-LLMs can’t optimize low-resource code out of the box, but there are a few steps you can take that just might make your problem tractable.
+LLMs can't optimize low-resource code out of the box, but there are a few steps you can take that just might make your problem tractable.

-* **Don’t try to zero-shot your problem.** We decompose code optimization into a search problem, then break each iteration down into 2 phases (planning and implementation).
+* **Don't try to zero-shot your problem.** We decompose code optimization into a search problem, then break each iteration down into 2 phases (planning and implementation).
 Then we explore every step of the way\!
-* **LLMs aren’t always smarter than you.** We find that much of the prior work relies on an LLM to analyze bottlenecks or suggest optimizations.
-But when we asked LLMs to analyze our code, the responses were usually incorrect, and while some LLM suggestions were helpful, they weren’t very diverse.
+* **LLMs aren't always smarter than you.** We find that much of the prior work relies on an LLM to analyze bottlenecks or suggest optimizations.
+But when we asked LLMs to analyze our code, the responses were usually incorrect, and while some LLM suggestions were helpful, they weren't very diverse.
 Encoding domain knowledge via an optimization menu alleviates these issues.
 * **Introduce noise.** While sampling is extremely helpful, techniques that boost diversity (menu dropout and LLM ensembling) can push diversity of responses even further, allowing for more exploration.

 Contact Charles ([charleshong@berkeley.edu](mailto:charleshong@berkeley.edu)) or Sahil ([sahilbhatia@berkeley.edu](mailto:sahilbhatia@berkeley.edu)) if you have any questions\!